Stevens Institute of Technology School of Business

 Established in 1870, The Stevens Institute of Technology is eponymously named for a family of mid-19th-century engineers and inventors.
 Originally dedicated to mechanical engineering, Stevens initially offered “M.E.” degrees, but also awarded several Ph.D.s between 1870 and 1900, making the school one of the earliest doctorate-granting institutions in the United States.

-Broadening its offerings significantly over the years, the university now offers 34 undergraduate degree programs, more than 40 master’s degree programs and 22 doctorate programs.
-Two MBA programs are currently offered: Full-time MBA and Executive MBA, both of which are accredited by the Association to Advance Collegiate Schools of Business.
+Broadening its offerings significantly over the years, the university now offers 35 undergraduate degree programs,nearly 60 master’s degree programs and 22 doctorate programs.
+Two MBA programs are currently offered: a full-time MBA; and an Executive MBA, both of which are accredited by the Association to Advance Collegiate Schools of Business.

 The Stevens Institute of Technology campus is located in Hoboken, New Jersey, on 55 acres overlooking the Hudson River.
 Interestingly, the Stevens campus encompasses the highest point — Castle Point — in Hoboken.
 At 100 feet, it affords stunning views of midtown Manhattan, including the Empire State Building.